Crunching the Numbers

 See also:

-displayed on the Control Display a ...
+shown on the Control Display.